-When I originally planned this adventure, I had a nice, neat direct flight from Prague on Czech Airlines that would have taken 2 hours and gotten me into Helsinki with the better part of the day left to sightsee.
+When I originally planned this 30-day adventure around Europe, I had a nice, neat direct flight from Prague on Czech Airlines.
+It would have taken a mere 2 hours and gotten me into Helsinki with the better part of the day left to sightsee.

 Time to go be a tourist in the rain.

 Thankfully, fine hotel that it is, the Hotel Kamp provides umbrellas in every room.

 So, I grab my umbrella and head out into the rain.
 My first stop is the ferry terminal to book my ticket to Tallinn, Estonia for later today.

 I hoped to book a 5pm or 6pm ferry but the only options are 4pm or 8pm, so I book the 4pm.
 That leaves me about 6 hours to see the rest of Helsinki.

 From the ferry terminal, I head next door to the Kauppahalli central market to see what a Finnish market has to offer.
 And to get some breakfast.

 It’s much smaller than most of the big city central markets I’ve seen but there are lots of interesting food choices.